Feds launch criminal investigation into "AGGA" dental device and its inventor

 The FDA announced late last month that it is "evaluating safety concerns" about the AGGA and other similar devices.

-Galella has declined to be interviewed by KFF Health News and CBS News.
+Galella has declined to be interviewed by CBS News and KFF Health News.
 His attorney, Alan Fumuso, previously said in a written statement that the AGGA, "when properly used, is safe and can achieve beneficial results."

 All the AGGA lawsuits are ongoing.
 Galella and the other defendants have denied liability in court filings.